jonathancone/chunkwork/README.md

       }.execute();
     }

-In this circumstance, database specific IN clause limit exceeded error messages can be avoided because the clause is broken into chunks.
-In this case, each chunk is 50 items, so for a list of employee IDs that is 200 items long, the SQL would be executed 4 times, each time using a block of 50 distinct employee IDs.
+In this circumstance, a database specific _IN clause limit exceeded_ error can be avoided because the SQL inputs are chunked into multiple blocks of 50.
+Given a list of 130 employee IDs, the SQL statement above would be executed 3 times with distinct blocks of IDs (50 + 50 + 30).